2112 Requirements of Rejection Based on Inherency; Burden of Proof [R-07.2022]

 "[T]he discovery of a previously unappreciated property of a prior art composition, or of a scientific explanation for the prior art’s functioning, does not render the old composition patentably new to the discoverer."
 Atlas Powder Co. v.
 IRECO Inc., 190 F.3d 1342, 1347, 51 USPQ2d 1943, 1947 (Fed.
 Cir.
 1999).
 Thus the claiming of a new use, new function or unknown property which is inherently present in the prior art does not necessarily make the claim patentable.
 In re Best, 562 F.2d 1252, 1254, 195 USPQ 430, 433 (CCPA 1977).
 In In re Crish, 393 F.3d 1253, 1258, 73 USPQ2d 1364, 1368 (Fed.
 Cir.
 2004), the court held that the claimed promoter sequence obtained by sequencing a prior art plasmid that was not previously sequenced was anticipated by the prior art plasmid which necessarily possessed the same DNA sequence as the claimed oligonucleotides.
 The court stated that "just as the discovery of properties of a known material does not make it novel, the identification and characterization of a prior art material also does not make it novel."
 Id.
 See also MPEP § 2112.01 with regard to inherency and product-by-process claims and MPEP § 2141.02 with regard to inherency and rejections under 35 U.S.C.
 103.

 II.
-INHERENT FEATURE NEED NOT BE RECOGNIZED AT THE TIME OF THE INVENTION
+INHERENT FEATURE NEED NOT BE RECOGNIZED AT THE RELEVANT TIME

 III.
 A REJECTION UNDER 35 U.S.C.
 102 AND 103 CAN BE MADE WHEN THE PRIOR ART PRODUCT SEEMS TO BE IDENTICAL EXCEPT THAT THE PRIOR ART IS SILENT AS TO AN INHERENT CHARACTERISTIC